QuantEcon/qe_libraries_article/paper.md

 # Summary

+Economics has traditionally relied on tractable mathematical models, diagrams, and simple regression methods to analyze and understand economic phenomena.
+However, in recent decades economists have increasingly shifted towards more computationally challenging problems, involving large numbers of heterogeneous agents and complex nonlinear interactions.

+QuantEcon.py is an open-source software library that helps to support this shift towards more computational intensive research in the field of economics.
+First released in 2014, QuantEcon.py has been under continuous development for around 9 years.
+The library includes a wide range of functions for economic analysis, including numerical methods, data visualization, estimation, and dynamic programming.
+The library includes a number of fundamental algorithms used in high performance computational economics.
+In this article we review the key features of the the library.

+# Statement of Need

+Economists use a variety of economic, statistical and mathematical models as building blocks for constructing larger and more fully-featured models.
+Some of these are relatively unique to economics and finance.
+For example, many macroeconomic and financial models include a stochastic volatility component, since asset markets often exhibit bursts of volatility.
+Other building blocks involve optimization routines, such as firms that maximize present value given estimated time paths for profits and interest rates.
+Firms modeled in this way are then plugged into larger models that contain households, banks and other economic agents.

+QuantEcon.py focuses on supplying building blocks for constructing economic models that are fast, efficient and simple to modify.
+This encourages code re-use across the economics community, without enforcing particular model structure through a top-down development process.

+# Implementation Choices

+In terms of software systems and architecture, QuantEcon.py version is built on top of standard libraries such as NumPy and SciPy, while also heavily leveraging Numba's JIT compilation technology, combined with automatic parallelization and caching when possible.
+(Numba is a just-in-time (JIT) compiler for Python first developed by Continuum Analytics that can generate optimized machine code at run-time.)
+JIT-based acceleration is essential to QuantEcon's strategy of providing code for computational economics that is performant, portable and easy to modify.

+For installation and maintenance ease, QuantEcon maintainers restrict contributions to depend on libraries available in [Anaconda](https://www.anaconda.com/).

+# Status

-QuantEcon is a NumFOCUS fiscally sponsored project dedicated to development and documentation of modern open source computational tools for economics, econometrics, and decision making.
+QuantEcon.py is released under the open-source MIT License and is partly maintained and supported by QuantEcon, a NumFOCUS fiscally sponsored project dedicated to development and documentation of modern open source computational tools for economics, econometrics, and decision making.

+QuantEcon.py is available through the Python Package Index (as a `pip` install) or through `conda` under the name `quantecon`.

-# QuantEcon Capabilities
+# Capabilities

 This section gives a basic introduction of `quantecon` and it's usage.
 The `quantecon` python library consists of the following major modules:

 - Game Theory (`game_theory`)
 - Markov Chains (`markov`)